Office Hours

 - Proposal (NSF, DOD)

-- When requested by Sponsor (ad hoc or before award)
+- When requested by the Sponsor (ad hoc or before award)

 - NIH